 John L. Severance Fund 2020.259

-It was European photography introduced to Korea in the end of the 19th century that most inspired Chae’s naturalistic approach to his subject.
+It was European photography introduced to Korea in the end of the 1800s that most inspired Chae’s naturalistic approach to his subject.

 The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.